APARC - SeAP Home

 In the Spotlight

-Video: Donald K. Emmerson on Strategic Thinking in Southeast Asia
+Donald K. Emmerson on Strategy in the South China Sea

 Southeast Asia is one of the world’s great crossroads, both historically and in the present era.
 Our research projects address some of the pressing economic, political, and security challenges facing this diverse and complex region.